deskflow/deskflow/README.md

 ### What is it?

 Barrier is KVM software forked from Symless's barrier 1.9 codebase.
-Barrier was a commercialized reimplementation of the original CosmoBarrier written by Chris Schoeneman.
+Barrier was a commercialized reimplementation of the original CosmoSynergy written by Chris Schoeneman.

 ### What's different?